steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Pyamg
     https://github.com/pyamg/pyamg/commit/a188d5b8c03337018d8fe4f8bb883a8decc95bb5
-    This warning has been resolved in the tip of Pyamg but a new version (4.0.0+) has not been distributed through Conda.
+    This warning has been resolved in the tip of Pyamg but a new version (4.0.0+) has not been distributed.
     D:\ModelRelief\devenv\lib\site-packages\pyamg\gallery\stencil.py:114: FutureWarning: Using a non-tuple sequence for multidimensional indexing is deprecated; use `arr[tuple(seq)]` instead of `arr[seq]`.
 In the future this will be interpreted as an array index, `arr[np.array(seq)]`, which will result either in an error or a different result. diag[s] = 0